 The amount of benefit gets complicated.
-If neither spouse has claimed benefits, and the surviving spouse works, he or she will receive theirs or the deceased spouses—generally whichever is larger.
+If neither spouse has claimed benefits, and the surviving spouse works, they will receive theirs or the deceased spouse's—generally whichever is larger.
 If one was claiming benefits and one was not, the surviving spouse will need help figuring out how to maximize their benefits.

 How Widow or Widower Benefits Are Taxed